FONIC: Development of a State-of-the-Art Online Customer Portal

 Stefan Grüneis, Head of Discount Large Retail

-The Technology Behind Complex Web Applications
+The Technology Behind Complex Web Applications and Mobile Apps

-For an increasing number of companies, their web portal is much more than a brand advertisement.
+For an increasing number of companies, their web portal or the app is much more than a brand advertisement.
 Instead, it’s an intrinsic part of their business model.
 For these companies, stable and secure operations are crucial.
 Customers now assume that technology will function smoothly, and user experience and functionality standards have been raised by the industry’s top US players.
 Customers now expect smaller, local companies to provide the levels of availability and usability they are used to elsewhere.
 At the same time, companies need to implement changes quickly and flexibly in order to react immediately to dynamic markets.
 As FONIC’s example shows, the IT supporting these two requirements is rapidly becoming increasingly complex.

 Architecture as a Factor for Success: Separate Application Layers